Manual or automatic gearbox – which is best?

 Advocates for manual gearboxes tend to enjoy the control they give over the car, as only you can choose which gear to use.
 This can provide more driver involvement, giving the feeling of a direct connection between human and machine, with a mechanical feel to each gearchange, instead of a computer taking care of it for you.
 In some cars, a manual gearbox can also be useful for towing and off-road driving, where you want to hold a low gear.

 On the other hand, this also means a manual requires more effort than an automatic, which becomes most apparent in heavy traffic.
-Some learners also find the added complication of gear selection and clutch control daunting and take their driving test in an automatic vehicle.
+Some learners also find the added complication of gear selection and clutch control daunting and take their driving test in an automatic vehicle - with an auto licence, they can't drive a manual legally.

 Some carmakers are moving away from manuals, offering an automatic as standard on some of their models or with some of their engines; this is often for reasons of economy, as the latest dual-clutch and automatic gearboxes can help cars use less fuel and produce less CO2 than those with a manual transmission.

-On choosing a gear position, complicated electronics, coupled with a hydraulic ‘torque converter’ clutch, select and engage the correct gear.
+In a traditional auto, on choosing a gear position complicated electronics, coupled with a hydraulic ‘torque converter’ clutch, select and engage the correct gear.
 Changes up or down through the gears are handled by this hydraulic clutch, which is essentially a fluid, spun at speed, that makes the connection between engine and gearbox.
 The use of hydraulic transmission fluid makes for very smooth changes and explains why traditional automatic gearboxes are sometimes known as ‘slushboxes’.

 Many automatic gearboxes enable you to make manual gear changes, either through the gear selector lever or paddles mounted on the steering column.
 This is sometimes referred to as a 'semi-automatic' mode.